 High up in the Cork oak and conifer forests, we will be able to be part of one of their regular Vulture feeding sessions.
 Made in line with strict conservation objectives, this is a spectacular event at which we should be able to witness Griffon and Cinereous Vultures and glorious Lammergeiers circling overhead and tucking into the provided unspeakable titbits!

 We´ll explore the picturesque sandstone streets of a nearby hilltop village in the afternoon, enjoying the typical medieval architecture, golden light and who knows, maybe some urban birding surprises…

 Our journey to our next base high in the Catalonian Pyrenees will be at a leisurely pace, allowing us to take in all the beautiful scenery and winter birding the area has to offer.

-At this time of year, many high mountain species come down to seek shelter in quaint pyrenees villages, so we if we wrap up warm for al fresco elevenses at a local cafe, we may be able to enjoy Blue Rock Thrushes and Rock Buntings while we snack!
+We will take time to explore the farmland, orchards and crags on the outskirts of the Serra D´Aubenç, looking for typical farmland species like Cirl Bunting, and Tree Sparrow.
+With luck we may come across wintering Citril Finches.
+At this time of year, many high mountain species come down to seek shelter in quaint pyrenees villages, so we if we wrap up warm for al fresco elevenses at a local cafe, we may be able to enjoy roadside Rock Buntings and Hawfinches while we snack!

 As darkness falls we´ll retire to comfy chairs around a cosy fireplace to recap our day´s birding with a warming drink, before enjoying a delicious gourmet dinner of local specialities courtesy of our hosts.

-Today it´s time to say goodbye to the dramatic scenery, spectacular birding and warm fireside welcomes of Aragòn and Catalonia.
+Then it´s time to say goodbye to the dramatic scenery, spectacular birding and warm fireside welcomes of Aragòn and Catalonia.